JasonGilholme/iconify/README.md

 ## Configuration

-Iconfiy will search paths identified by the `ICONIFY_PATH` environment variable.
+Iconify will search paths identified by the `ICONIFY_PATH` environment variable.
 You can also set this at runtime with the following code:

 ```python